orgua/OneWireHub/README.md

 - documentation, numerous examples, easy interface for hub and sensors

 ### Recent development (latest at the top):
 - rework send() and recv(), much more efficient -> atmega328@16MHz is suited for overdrive!
+AND code is more compact (ds2433.cpp shrinks from 176 to 110 LOC)
 - rework Error-Handling-System (reduced a lot of overhead)
 - no return value for hub.searchIDTree() or item.duty() needed anymore
 - returns 1 if error occured in the following functions: recv(buf[]), send(), awaitTimeslot(), sendBit(), checkReset(), showPrescence(), recvAndProzessCmd()
 - basic support for ds2408, thanks to vytautassurvila
 - offline calibration by watching the bus (examples/debug/calibrate_by_bus_timing)
-   - branch for online calibration was abandoned because it took to much resources (DS18B20-Sketch compiled to 8434 & 482 bytes instead of 7026 & 426 bytes now)
+   - branch for online calibration was abandoned because it took to much resources (DS18B20-Sketch compiled to 8434 // 482 bytes instead of 7026 // 426 bytes now)
 - cleaned up timing-fn (no guessing, no micros(), no delayMicroseconds())
 - debug-pin shows state by issuing high-states - see explanation in "features"
 - teensy3.2 tested: cleaned warnings, fixed port access, cleaned examples